|Home | About Us | Contact Us | Services | Archaeology | Projects | Research | Fascinating Finds | Links|

 Archaeological projects in Sydney City and inner suburbs have included: Sydney Conservatorium of Music; Town Hall burial ground; Barker's Mill and the Cross City Tunnel; as well at the King George V Recreation Centre in The Rocks; sites associated with the early brickfields at 19-41 Reservoir Street, Surry Hills and the corner of Pitt & Campbell Streets, Haymarket; and 19th-century housing at Jacksons Landing and 50-72 Union Street, Pyrmont.
 During 2005 we assessed the Macquarie Lightstation site at South Head.

 During 2008/2009 we excavated two important sites.
 At 710-722 George Street, Haymarket we found pottery from convict potter Thomas Balls' pottery (c.1801 to 1823), Australia's oldest excavated pottery site.
 The final report is now available online.
 Five months excavation at Darling Quarter, Darling Harbour revealed extensive evidence of foreshore reclamation, industrial activity and workers' cottages.
 This is Australia's largest urban archaeological excavation.
 The final archaeological report for this site is now available.

 State Significant Projects

 We have completed or are undertaking non-indigenous components for these projects including archaeogical assessments, testing and full scale excavation for the Mt Victoria to Lithgow road upgrade including the Forty Bends upgrade Part 1, and Part 2, Darling Quarter at Darling Harbour, Sydney Metro, West Metro, Tempe House, Museum of Contemporary Art, the Dr Chau Chak Wing Building at UTS designed by Frank Gehry and Barangaroo South.
-New 2013 projects include SICEEP projects - The Haymarket, the redevelopment of the convention and exhibition centre, and the ICC Hotel.
+Projects for 2013 included three SICEEP projects - The Haymarket, the redevelopment of the convention and exhibition centre, and the ICC Hotel.
 These SICEEP projects are currently ongoing.